robtherobot101/third-year-project/README.md

 -You will be asked to confirm that you want to delete this donor
 Example valid usage: delete 1

-deleteOrgan
+removeDonationOrgan
-This command removes one offered organ from a donor.
-To find the id of a donor, use the list and describe commands.
+This command removes one offered organ from a user.
+To find the id of a user, use the list and describe commands.
-The syntax is: deleteOrgan `<id>` `<organ>`
+The syntax is: removeDonationOrgan `<id>` `<organ>`
 Rules:
 -The id number must be a number that is 0 or larger
 -The organ must be a donatable organ: liver, kidney, pancreas, heart, lung, intestine, cornea, middle-ear, skin, bone-marrow, or connective-tissue.
 Example valid usage: deleteOrgan 5 kidney

+addWaitingListOrgan
+This command adds one organ which the user is waiting to receive.
+To find the id of a user, use the list and describe commands.
+The syntax is: addWaitingListOrgan <id> <organ>
+Rules:
+-The id number must be a number that is 0 or larger -The organ must be a donatable organ: liver, kidney, pancreas, heart, lung, intestine, cornea, middle-ear, skin, bone-marrow, or connective-tissue.
+Example valid usage: addWaitingListOrgan 0 skin

+removeWaitingListOrgan
+This command removes one offered organ from a user.
+To find the id of a user, use the list and describe commands.
+The syntax is: removeDonationOrgan <id> <organ>
+Rules:
+-The id number must be a number that is 0 or larger -The organ must be a donatable organ: liver, kidney, pancreas, heart, lung, intestine, cornea, middle-ear, skin, bone-marrow, or connective-tissue.
+Example valid usage: removeDonationOrgan 5 kidney

 set
 This command sets one attribute (apart from organs to be donated) of a donor.
 To find the id of a donor, use the list and describe commands.
 To add or delete organs, instead use the addOrgan and deleteOrgan commands.